vladimirfomene/vladimirfomene.github.io/content/blog/implementing-mnemonic-and-seeds.md

 ## Conclusion

 In this article, we have shown how to move from entropy, to checksum, to mnemonic and from mnemonic to seed.
-Mnemonic is a list of words used as backup by wallets.
-By backup, I mean it can be used by any wallet software to recover your keys and therefore calculate your balance.
+A BIP39 Mnemonic is a list of words used as backup by wallets.
+By backup, I mean it can be used by any BIP39 compatible wallet software to recover your keys and therefore calculate your balance.

 ## References